navi-language/website/learn.md

 }
 ```

-For example we have a lot of unknown fields in the JSON, the all unknown fields will be captured to the `extra` field.
+For example, we have a lot of unknown fields in the JSON, the all unknown fields will be captured to the `extra` field.

 ```json
 {